Gaining Muscle But Not Losing Fat? Here’s Why!

 Cardio training is essential for burning fat, provided it is at the right intensity.

-You should aim for between 30-60 minutes at a time and, again, two to three times a week.
+You should aim to do cardio for between 30-60 minutes at a time and, again, two to three times a week.

 Anything longer than an hour will encourage your body to break down muscle cells for food.